 Malibu home prices are not only among the most expensive in California, but Malibu real estate also consistently ranks among the most expensive in America.

 Malibu is a decidedly white-collar city, with fully 92.43% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Malibu is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Malibu who work in management occupations (21.68%), art, media, and design (13.17%), and business and financial occupations (11.98%).

 Of important note, Malibu is also a city of artists.
 Malibu has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Malibu’s character.

-Malibu is a somewhat ethnically-diverse city.
+Malibu is a very ethnically-diverse city.
 The people who call Malibu home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Malibu residents report their race to be White, followed by Asian.
-Important ancestries of people in Malibu include German, Irish, Italian, and Russian.
+Malibu also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.02% of the city’s residents.
+Important ancestries of people in Malibu include English, German, Irish, Swedish, and Italian.

 The most common language spoken in Malibu is English.
 Other important languages spoken here include Spanish and French.